abbeyroad7/Terra-CoTs/content/World/Memories/Session 25.md

 On closer inspection, the twisted bark seems to form the anguished visages of forgotten Elves, their mouths frozen in silent screams and eyes hollowed by time.
 The faces shift subtly in your periphery, their anguished visages growing more pronounced.
 You feel as though they are watching you.

-You fell all the Undead Trees.
+A battle ensues with the Undead Trees.

 After the battle, you notice a deep-red color, just beyond the corpse of one of the fallen trees.
 It stands out to you, as the only saturation in this place seems to be closer to greyscale.